Meet Our Editorial Board

 Maija Brown

-Maija Brown, Ph.D. is the Assistant Director of Transition and Retention in the Graduate School Diversity Office (GSDO).
-In that capacity, she has the privilege of leading the Community of Scholars Program (COSP) and the Summer Institute, both signature programs of the GSDO that center the experiences of DOVE Fellows, Native graduate students and students who identify as Black, Indigenous, and people of color (BIPOC).
-She is proud to work alongside the SPARK Editorial Board, SPARK contributors, and Graduate School staff who are committed to bringing to life the mission of SPARK by amplifying the research, experiences, and voices of COSP Scholars.
+Maija Brown, Ph.D. is the Associate Director of Transition and Retention in the Graduate School Diversity Office (GSDO).
+In that capacity, she has the privilege of leading the Community of Scholars Program (COSP) and the First Year Institute, both signature programs of the GSDO.
+She is proud to work alongside the SPARK Editorial Board, SPARK contributors, and Graduate School staff who are committed to bringing to life the mission of SPARK by amplifying the research, experiences, and voices of COSP scholars.

 John Dieck